Donald Henderson

-Donald Ainslie Henderson (September 7, 1928 – August 19, 2016) was an American medical doctor, educator, and epidemiologist who directed a 10-year international effort (1967–1977) that eradicated smallpox throughout the world and launched international childhood vaccination programs.
+Donald Ainslie Henderson (September 7, 1928 – August 19, 2016) was an American physician, educator, and epidemiologist who directed a 10-year international effort (1967–1977) that eradicated smallpox throughout the world and launched international childhood vaccination programs.
 From 1977 to 1990, he was Dean of the Johns Hopkins School of Public Health.
 Later, he played a leading role in instigating national programs for public health preparedness and response following biological attacks and national disasters.
 At the time of his death, he was Professor and Dean Emeritus of the Johns Hopkins Bloomberg School of Public Health, and Professor of Medicine and Public Health at the University of Pittsburgh, as well as Distinguished Scholar at the UPMC Center for Health Security.

 Early life and education

-Henderson was born in Lakewood, Ohio, on September 7, 1928, of Scots-Canadian immigrant parents.
+Henderson was born in Ohio.
 His father, David Henderson, was an engineer; his mother, Eleanor McMillan, was a nurse.
 His interest in medicine was inspired by a Canadian uncle, William McMillan, who was a general practitioner and senior member of the Canadian House of Commons.

 Henderson graduated from Oberlin College in 1950 and received his MD from the University of Rochester School of Medicine in 1954.
 He was a resident physician in medicine at the Mary Imogene Bassett Hospital in Cooperstown, New York, and, later, a Public Health Service Officer in the Epidemic Intelligence Service of the Communicable Disease Center (now the Centers for Disease Control and Prevention—CDC).
 He earned an MPH degree in 1960 from the Johns Hopkins School of Hygiene and Public Health (now the Johns Hopkins Bloomberg School of Public Health).